andikleen/tsx-tools/README.md

 This package provides some tools for TSX development.

+## Emulated headers for HLE and RTM intrinsics

+Headers to emulate the gcc 4.8+ HLE/RTM intrinsics on older gcc compatible providers.
+Plus a special header to expose the control flow of abort handlers directly using "asm goto".

 ## ignore-xend.so

 When running with the RTM enabled glibc unlocking and unlocked lock causes